 Depending on your income, you may be required to include up to 85% of your Social Security benefits in your taxable income when filing your federal return.
 (Read Strategies to Reduce Taxes on Social Security and Plan to Pay Taxes on Social Security to learn more about how benefits are taxed.)
 But in recent years, many states have been moving away from taxing Social Security benefits.
-Fourteen states now tax Social Security benefits to some extent.
+Thirteen states now tax Social Security benefits to some extent.

 Don't forget to include state and local sales taxes in your personal budget analysis.
 Some states exempt food and medicine; other states famously have no sales tax at all, while some will tax every dime you spend.

 And keep in mind that the sales-tax pain doesn't always stop at the state level.
 Most states allow cities and counties to assess their own sales taxes.

 Property taxes are a major cost factor, particularly for retirees living on a fixed income.
 The median property tax paid in the U.S. on the median U.S. home value of $185,200 is $1,917, according to the Tax Foundation.

 Tax rates vary significantly from state to state and among cities in the same state.
 But many local jurisdictions offer property tax breaks to full-time residents, some based on age alone and others linked to income.